fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 <div class="content">

-Last two parts we have mainly concentrated on the backend, and the frontend does not yet support the user management we implemented to the backend in part 4.
+In the last two parts we have mainly concentrated on the backend, and the frontend does not yet support the user management we implemented to the backend in part 4.

-At the moment the frontend shows existing notes, and lets user change the state of a note from important to not important and vice versa.
+At the moment the frontend shows existing notes, and lets users change the state of a note from important to not important and vice versa.
 New notes cannot be added anymore because of the changes made to the backend in part 4: the backend now expects that a token verifying users identity is sent with the new note.

 We'll now implement a part of the required user management functionality to the frontend.
 Lets begin with user login.
 Throughout this part we will assume that new users will not be added from the frontend.